N. K. Sharma

 N.K.
-Sharma is an Indian theatre director and acting teacher.
-Since 1978 he has been freelance theatre person, working all over India in many languages and with many traditional forms.
+Sharma is an Indian theatre director and acting teacher, and founder of 'Act One' theatre group.
+Since 1978, he has been a freelance theatre person, working all over India in many languages and with many traditional forms.
 Sharma has worked with Safdar Hashmi.

 Early life and career

-He began his theatre career with the Jana Natya Manch (Janam)- to be in association with Communist Party of India (Marxist), he was in government sector where any employee were not allow to participate in any political activities.
+He began his theatre career with the Jana Natya Manch (Janam)- to be in association with Communist Party of India (Marxist), he was in the government sector, where no employee was allowed to participate in any political activities.
 After years with 'Janam' He founded a theatre group 'Act One' in 1990 with Manoj Bajpayee.